Mark Gill

 Gill co-wrote and directed England Is Mine, a biopic based on the early life of Morrissey.
-It premiered at the closing gala of the Edinburgh Film Festival on 2 July 2017, and will go into wide release in the UK in August 2017.
+It premiered at the closing gala of the Edinburgh Film Festival on 2 July 2017, and went into wide release in the UK in August 2017.

+Gill's second feature, Ravens, a darkly surreal love story based on the life of Masahisa Fukase and his wife Yoko, will be released in 2025.
+Ravens premiered at the Austin Film Festival in October 2024.
+Ravens stars Golden Globe winning (Shōgun) actor Tadanobu Asano.
+Ravens premiered at the 2024 Austin Film Festival and won the Marquee Film Audience Award.